Dabohemianstarlord/secure-bot/README.md

-Most of the code is used from https://www.pyimagesearch.com/.
+Most of the code is used from https://www.pyimagesearch.com/, Thanks to Adrian from PyImageSearch!
 We combined two separate algorithms and added our own to make this system work.